-Lowe’s first quarter falls flat
+Lowe’s 1Q falls flat as extended winter cuts into sales

 - Zunum Aero’s hybrid-electric aircraft gets a launch customer

-Shares of Lowe’s Cos., which have fallen 8 percent this year, are down more than 4 percent before the opening bell.
+Shares of Lowe’s Cos., which have fallen 8 percent this year, are down more than 3 percent before the opening bell Wednesday.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Portions of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on LOW at https://www.zacks.com/ap/LOW